jszakmeister/etc/README.rst

 * Auto-sourcing of virtualenvwrapper.sh, if found.

+* ``update-common`` is a handy script for updating a series of repos that live at ``~/.vim``, ``~/.vimuser``, ``~/.ssh``, ``~/.etc``, and several other locations to help keep them up-to-date.
+You can create a `~/.update-commonrc` file with a list of paths to update and the ``update-common`` script will update those paths too.
+You can use ``~`` in the paths as the shell will expand it.

+* ``simple-http`` is handy for when you need a quick webserver to serve up a directory of files.
+It currently requires Python 2.

+* ``gr`` - Used to open a file in an already running gvim instance (you have to start the original instance with ``gr`` too).
+If you create a ``.gr-name`` file with a name in it, it will use that name as the session to restore and the window name of the instance.
+This may require a special tool on some systems to help bring the instance into the foreground.

+* ``chrome`` and ``firefox`` contain user stylesheets for making the browser show monospaced fonts in places, like GitHub comments, where you might be typing code or markdown.

+* ``ssh`` has some configuration files that give you an idea about some settings to put in your own configuration to change port numbers, limit authentication, and pass environment variables.

+* ``fonts`` contains some handy fonts that I like to have available on a system.
+  In particular, I like the Hack font.
+The setup script will install these into the right location for your OS (Linux or macOS).

 * And many, many, more features.
 This is the accumulation of over 20 years worth of configuration.